savirsingh/ccc-solutions/README.md

 The CCC can be difficult for a lot of people, but continue practicing and you might even be able to achieve a perfect score.

-Note: I generally stuff my code with loops, so it may be inefficient :/

-I hate time limits, and using Python doesn't help-

 ### My Actual CCC Scores:
 - CCC '22: 30/75, Junior (only 2 months of practice + I used Python)